datasets/emojis/README.md

 # Preparation

+Python 3.6+ is required.
+First, install dependencies (only `urllib3`) with the following command:

+    pip install -r scripts/requirements.txt

-Only Python 3.6+ is required.
-Run the script from this directory in the following way:
+Then, run the script from this directory in the following way:

     python scripts/process.py